Do you have a passion for data science? Are you an under-graduate or post-graduate student at a higher education institute?

 The Alan Turing Institute’s vision to advance research for public good and train the next generation of leaders is aligned with the DSSG objective to train data scientists with strong skills in solving real-world problems.

-Fellows work with non-profit and government partners around the world.
-To date, more than 60 projects have been run, which have helped organisations do so much more with their data.
-They have enhanced their services, interventions and outreach to fulfil their mission of improving lives across the world.
+Fellows work with non-profit and government partners around the world, helping enhance their services, interventions and outreach, to fulfil their mission of improving lives across the world.

-This year's summer programme has attracted global talent from academia and industry.
-The programme unites data scientists, researchers, PhD candidates, graduate and undergraduate students, data science experts and mentors, who are working together to create data science solutions to address pressing challenges to society.
+The programme is open to graduate and undergraduate students, PhD students, data scientists and researchers.
+Participants will together to create data science solutions to address pressing challenges to society.

 The partner organisations that the DSSG works with are those who serves real need in the society and are willing to apply technical state-of-the-art data science knowledge to their challenges.

 Where can I find out more and how can I apply?

 You can find out more and apply on the DSSGx website.
 The deadline for applications is 31 January, 2020.